miura/APEER_MacroExtension/README.md

 `imagefile_path : "/Users/me/image.tif"`

 In this example, `imagefile_path` is the key (or tag), and `"/Users/me/image.tif"` is the value for that key.
 Here, the value is fixed to a specific path.
-If we let the value to be empty and let the system to know that THERE IS A KEY THAT IS WAITING FOR A SPECIFIC VALUE, we can let the web interface of APEER to create a symbol in a module that the module has a empty field for someone to specify the input and determine the value for that key (Fig ).
+If we let the value to be empty and let the system to know that THERE IS A KEY THAT IS WAITING FOR A SPECIFIC VALUE, we can let the web interface of APEER to create a symbol in a module that the module has a empty field for someone to specify the input and determine the value for that key (Fig 1, green circles and triangles).
 Then APEER system can place a inlet and outlet for each module for connecting it with other modules for passing those files.

-(Fig. )

 ### Module_Specification.json